eteq/astropysics/docs/develop.rst

 Cloning the Repository to Submit Code
 -------------------------------------

-If you intend to regularly contribute changes or patches to astropysics, a more convinient way to submit changes is with a public clone of the main astropysics repository.
+If you intend to regularly contribute changes or patches to astropysics, a great way to submit changes is to use github's "fork" feature.
+Just go to the  `astropysics page <http://github.com/eteq/astropysics>`_ and click the "fork" button in the upper-right.
+Make a new branch in your fork with whatever change you want to make, and when you've fixed the bug of added whatever new fancy thing you want to add, just submit a pull request (button in the upper-right) to the main astropysics project.
-Go to the `source tab  <http://code.google.com/p/astropysics/source/checkout>`_ of the `google code project <http://code.google.com/p/astropysics>`_, and click on the ``create clone`` button.
-Fill in the necessary information, and clone *your* repository to your computer instead of the main astropysics repository.
-Make your changes, using ``hg commit -m "a message"`` to describe changes as you make them.
-You can then use ``hg push`` to send changes back to your repository on google code, and those can easily be merged with the main repository with a pull request.

 Coding Style Guidelines
 -----------------------